 Licking around the house (in random areas)

 Dogs do this when they are bored or anxious/stressed.
 It is not uncommon for dogs to spray urine outside the litterbox.
-If this happens, please note some important ways to stop this behavior.
+If this happens, please note some important ways to stop this bad habits.

 Aggression toward the owner, other family members, and stranger